apache/metron/metron-deployment/README.md

 * The single node will survive a reboot.

-* The single node can use pre-existing AWS elastic ip, security group id, and subnet id.
+* The single node can use a pre-existing AWS elastic ip, security group id, and subnet id.

 #### What is this **not** good for?